-Israeli medical cannabis firm, Tikun Olam, has completed autism clinical trial with CBD-rich Avidekel cannabis oil.
-The results are very hopeful for autism patients.
+An Israeli medical cannabis firm has completed an autism clinical trial with CBD-rich Avidekel cannabis oil.
+The results are promising

 Media images of sick children taking cannabis oil brought medical cannabis to the mainstream.
-Often, the most extreme cases made the biggest impacts—Charlotte Figi, Alyssa Erwin, Haleigh Cox.
-While most families will never endure the trials of caring for a child with Dravet syndrome, brain cancer, or cerebral palsy, one condition could hit close to home: autism.
-Fortunately, the Avidekel chemovar by Tikun Olam is proven effective in treating symptoms of autism in recent clinical trial.
+Often, the most extreme cases made the biggest impacts —people like Charlotte Figi, Alyssa Erwin, Haleigh Cox.
+Most families will never endure the trials of caring for a child with Dravet syndrome, brain cancer, or cerebral palsy.
+But one condition that could hit close to home is autism.
+Fortunately, the Avidekel chemovar by Tikun Olam is proven to be effective in treating symptoms of autism in recent clinical trial.

 How many people live with autism?
 We’re not sure.
-US government tallies estimate anywhere between 1 in 40 to 1 in 59 people qualify as autistic.
-Worldwide estimates put the number at around 25 million people, although some experts suspect 50 percent of all autism cases go undiagnosed or undetected.
+U.S. government tallies estimate anywhere between one in forty to one in fifty nine people qualify as autistic.
+Worldwide estimates put the number at around twenty five million people, although some experts suspect fifty percent of all autism cases go undiagnosed or undetected.